 Hiltons is a tiny town located in the state of Virginia.
 With a population of 334 people and just one neighborhood, Hiltons is the 360th largest community in Virginia.

-Hiltons is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Hiltons is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Hiltons who work in office and administrative support (18.52%), sales jobs (11.11%), and healthcare suport services (11.11%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hiltons is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Hiltons is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Hiltons who work in office and administrative support (28.18%), teaching (17.27%), and maintenance occupations (10.91%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Hiltons has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Hiltons has few renters and college students.
 But the biggest reason it is quieter in Hiltons than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Hiltons may be for you.

-The citizens of Hiltons have a very low rate of college education: just 6.34% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Hiltons has a very low overall level of education: only 9.22% of people over 25 hold a 4-year college degree or higher.

 The most common language spoken in Hiltons is English.
 Other important languages spoken here include Italian and German/Yiddish.